matthew-brett/msc_imaging/assessment_b.md

 /home/people/xxx/replication/REPLICATION.txt
 ```

-When you have finished the first past of the assignment, you will have filled
+When you have finished the first part of the assignment, you will have filled
 out the `REPLICATION.txt` file with all the instructions necessary for someone
 else to replicate your analysis.
 Specifically this will need to be for one of
 your fellow students who will be your reviewer, and for us, your instructors.